WPI-CS3733-2024B/SmileApp---Tasks-/README_milestone3.md

 And here is the accompanying set of slides.
 * [Deploying an app to AWS EC2 & RDS](./AWSSetupGuide/AWS%20Cloud%20Deployment%20-%20Google%20Slides.pdf)

+To submit Task11B:
-Edit the `README.md` file and add your AWS deployment link to the top of the file.
+<b> Edit the `README.md` file and add your AWS deployment link to the top of the file.</b>

 ---